 |A well loved casserole of ground beef, and I like to also add smoked sausage, seasoned with sweet onion and bell pepper and a cream soup sauce and topped with crispy, crunchy tater tot potatoes and cheese.|

-Did y'all know that tater tots were born out of trying to "use it up?"
+Did you know that tater tots were born out of trying to "use it up?"
 They sure were.
 Those folks at Ore-Ida were looking for a way to use up the leftover slivers of potatoes and came up with the tater tot.
 You'd almost think those Griggs brothers were southerners!
 Around since the early 50s, we consume about 70 million pounds of tater tots a year.

 Well, y'all know I can never leave well enough alone, right?